Timo2310/Receipt/README.md

 For similar reasons I just programmed a simple loop for entering products.
 This would probably be done by a gui in a real setting, so the main is purely for checking if the program works.

-Since I could not find a proper solution for the numberformat problem, I just straight up ignored your formula (np/100 rounded up to the nearest 0.05) and implemented my own solution (which accomplishes the same thing).
-I apologize. :(
+Since I could not find a proper solution for the numberformat problem, I implemented my own solution (which accomplishes the same thing).

 Looking forward to having a chat with you!